XinyiZhang27/MCMA/README.md

    Note that "--simulation_scenario", "--time_range", and "--num_edge" need to be modified according to different scenarios.

 # Model Training
-In file main.py:
+1. In file main.py:
    Set "--stage" to "train" and run main.py to test MCMA.
    Note that "--model_dir1" and "--model_dir2" should be filled with the paths of the trained MAPPO and MADDPG models, respectively.
    Set the test episodes with "start_epi" and "end_epi".

 # Requirements
 python 3.8
 torch 1.13.1+cu116
+tensorboard 2.14.0